EricXuWang/856/README.md

 ## About

-Welcome to CISC 856 course project, we have three group members Zhihao Dong, Zifeng (Gary) Guo
+Welcome to CISC 856 course project, we have three group members Zhihao Dong, Zifeng (Gary) Guo, Xu Wang

 ## Installation